nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * `(ArrayList al) -> al.isEmpty()` is not accepted where `Predicate<List>` is expected.
 * `dList.forEach(x->{ x = x + 10; });` doesn't change the elements (of type Double) of dList. (ie - Same behavior as with regular method calls...)
 * `slist.forEach(Student::debug);` is a valid way to call non-static (accessible) `void debug()` method on each Student object in slist.
+* "However, a lambda expression does not create a new scope for variables.
+Therefore, you cannot reuse the local variable names that have already been used in the enclosing method to declare the variables in your lambda expression.
+It would be like declaring the same variable twice."

+#### Functional interfaces

+* "The interface may have other default or static methods as well but those are not relevant.
+All that is required is that it must have exactly one abstract method."

 #### Primitive data types, and boxing